Relative Date-Time

 service_date:[-1mo TO 20151106]

-Note: The minus operator, -, can clash with the hyphen in a date string.
-This can happen if the position of the minus is just after the year: service_date:[-1y TO 2015-10y]
+The minus operator, -, can clash with the hyphen in a date string.
+This can happen if the position of the minus is just after the year: service_date:[-1y TO 2015-10y].
+The parser treats the hyphen as part of the date string and issues an error message.
+To correct the ambiguity, enter a space after the year: service_date:[-1y TO 2015 -10y].

-The < and > symbols are used to round the relative date-time down or up to the boundary indicated by the time unit (minute, hour, day, week, month, quarter or year).
+The < (round down) and > (round up) symbols are used to round the relative date-time down or up to the boundary indicated by the time unit (minute, hour, day, week, month, quarter or year).

-The following example rounds TODAY down to the beginning of the year, causing 2015-01-01 (given 2015 is the current year) to be the pivot.
-The start date is one year earlier: 2014-01-01.
+The following examples round TODAY down to the beginning of the year, causing 2026-01-01 (given 2026 is the current year) to be the pivot.
+The start date is one year earlier: 2025-01-01.
 Rounding always results in a legitimate date.

 service_date:[-1year TO TODAY<year]